pierpaolo28/pierpaolo28.github.io/_publications/Thoughts.md

       </div>
       <div class="thought-content">
         <p>Have you heard of Wabi-Sabi?
 It's the Japanese art of finding beauty in imperfection.
 With AI we can now generate flawless sentences, pixel-perfect designs, or code infrastructures.
 Perfection is becoming easy, accessible, and cheap.</p>
         <p>But this doesn't make us obsolete.
 It liberates us.
 Our flaws aren't bugs to be fixed; they are the features of our humanity.
-We don’t connect with polished facades; we connect with authenticity.</p>
+We don't connect with polished facades; we connect with authenticity.</p>
         <p>Perfection is static, imperfection is dynamic.
 While AI is designed to follow the rules and minimize deviation, true innovation comes from breaking them.
 Let's leave the commodity of perfection to the machines and get back to the business of pushing boundaries.</p>
       </div>
       <a href="https://www.linkedin.com/posts/pierpaolo28_have-you-heard-of-wabi-sabi-its-the-japanese-activity-7379468857599684608-L7Yi" target="_blank" class="thought-cta">View on LinkedIn</a>